MercedesSands/node-farm/README.md

 This project is a backend application using node js.
-The application is a farm and it is fully functional The frontend wasn't designed by my goal was to get practice working on the backend of the application.
+The application is a farm and it is fully functional The frontend wasn't designed by me, my goal was to get practice working on the backend of the application.

 How to use: